jackfsuia/bert-chunker/bert-chunker-3/README.md

 1. **uses a LLM to label training data**.
 This is to alleviate the data distribution shift where the synthetized chunk data is totally different from real data distribution, and as observed in bert-chunker-2 and bert-chunker, this can cause unnatural chunking decision sometimes.
 2. **uses a slide window data generating and deterministic batch sampler for training**.
 This is to make sure the training aligns well with the inference.

+### To do:
+1. create more messy text (the ones without period or so) for the train dataset, so unstructured text will be better handled.

 All the code will be released here...